sbose78/mysql-transfer/README.md

 1. Ensure current commits to the source database is complete.
 2. Shutdown database.
 3. Take cold backup.
-Tar zip it.
+Tar + gzip it.
 4. Start source database.
 5. Scp it into the destination host.
 6. Unzip, and restore from physical backup.